 Squalane, skin affinity and emollient properties

 Because it mimics our skin’s ability to moisturise and protect itself, squalane oil is highly compatible with the skin and hair.
-Its excellent affinity and emollient properties make it a very popular active ingredient in the cosmetic market, and is ideal for products such as cream and milk formulas for different skin types, massage and hair oils, and hair serums.
+Its excellent affinity and emollient properties make it a very popular active ingredient in the cosmetic market.

-Benefits of squalane for the skin
+Benefits of natural squalane for the skin

-Natural squalane is an ally in your cosmetic formulations, and it also has multiple benefits for the skin, including being an excellent moisturiser.
-Squalane helps restore the lipid barrier and protects the skin and hair from dehydration.
-It also has great moisturising properties and can be recommended in skincare products for different skin types, such as dry skin with a formula claiming a moisturising benefit, or with a facial for oily skin, as it is non-comedogenic.
+• It also has great moisturising properties and can be recommended in skincare products for different skin types, such as dry skin with a formula claiming a moisturising benefit, or with a facial for oily skin, as it is non-comedogenic.

 Squalane, a sensorial asset

-In the beauty sector, squalane is a sensorial asset.
 Despite the fact that squalane is a lipid and therefore an oil, its non-greasy feel and sensation on the skin offer a sensory experience to the consumer.
 It is the best ingredient to enhance the sensoriality of your product.
-Thanks to its spreading properties, it also brings comfort and ease of use to the final product, both in skincare and make-up.

 In conclusion, thanks to its sensorial texture and its compatibility with the skin, squalane is a unique natural emollient base for beauty and personal care.

-Phytosqualane use in cosmetics
+Phytosqualan use in cosmetics

-Phytosqualan® is a transparent, odorless, stabilized oil (extracted from olives) perfectly suited to beauty products thanks to its perfect safety and affinity with the skin.
+Phytosqualan is a transparent, odorless, stabilized oil (extracted from olives) perfectly suited to beauty products thanks to its perfect safety and affinity with the skin.

-Squalane is used in hair care formulations.
-It forms a protective film on the hair’s surface, helping to maintain its hydration.
-It smoothes and coats the hair fiber.
-Its dry feel makes it highly suitable for emulsions with a dry, silky feel.
 It is therefore particularly used in serum formulations for repair, protection, dry ends, dry, dehydrated hair, curly hair, color-treated hair, straightened hair, etc.

 Sophim also offers an alternative to certain silicones in its range of emollients.
 For more information about our products, please contact us.